-As a result of this increased interest, many Computer Science departments are wrestling with the questions of whether and how to teach courses in the development of video and computer games.
-Should we consider game development a threat to our enrollments, or should we consider game development an interesting new area of academic study and a possible source of new enrollments?
+As a result of this increased interest, many colleges and universities are wrestling with the questions of whether and how to teach courses in the development of video and computer games.
+Should we consider game development a threat to our existing programs, or should we consider game development an interesting new area of academic study and a possible source of new enrollments?
 If we do teach game development, what courses should we offer and what should be the structure of the curriculum in game development?